-Criteria for assessment:
+Criteria for assessment :

-Due date: 22nd August • Assignment Task
+Due date : 22nd August • Assignment Task

-Title: Pracs (1 and 1/2 hours each)
+Title : Pracs (1 and 1/2 hours each at the computer lab, up to 5 hours prior to that for preparation)

-Description:
+Description :

 Each week you will need to complete a prac assignment together with another student.
-Prac assignments are long and are designed to take a significant part of your 7 'home study hours" (usually, up to 5 hours).
+Prac assignments are long and are designed to take a significant part of your 7 ''home study hours" (usually, up to 5 hours).
 This means that you must have a significant proportion of the prac completed before attending the scheduled computer lab.
 The aim of the 1 and 1/2 computer lab practical is to iron out any bugs, ask any questions about the prac you have not been able to solve on your own, and improve the parts that your demonstrator points out as lacking (including comments, algorithms, etc).
 If you do nothing before the 1 and 1/2 hours scheduled, you will soon realise that you do not have enough time to complete it.